SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Renew

 - Request: POST /{collection}/{id}/renewals
-- Request message: object Renew request
+- Request message: None
-- Response message: object Renew response
+- Response message: Renew response

 The Renew command is mapped to a nested collection, named "renewals".
 Not all EPP object types include support for the renew command.
 The current-date query parameter MAY be used for date on which the current validity period ends, as described in [@!RFC5731, section 3.2.3].
 The new period MAY be added to the request using the unit and value request parameters.
 The reponse MUST include the Location header for the renewed object.